Mookie Betts Player Props: Dodgers vs. Giants

-Mookie Betts, with a slugging percentage of .452 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers against the San Francisco Giants, with John Brebbia on the mound, June 16 at 10:10 PM ET.
+The Los Angeles Dodgers, including Mookie Betts (.326 batting average in his past 10 games), take on the San Francisco Giants at Dodger Stadium, Saturday at 9:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5) against the White Sox.
+He strung together two hits (going 2-for-5) in his last appearance against the Giants.

 Mookie Betts Game Info & Props vs. the Giants